makeabilitylab/physcomp/advancedio/oled.md

   // Clear the display
   _display.clearDisplay();

-  // Put in drawing routines
-  // In this case, draw a circle at x,y location of 50,20 with a radius of 10 _display.fillCircle(50, 20, 10, SSD1306_WHITE);
+  // Draw a circle at x,y location of 50,20 with a radius of 10 _display.fillCircle(50, 20, 10, SSD1306_WHITE);

   // Render graphics buffer to screen